Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 #### 1. Prepare the config file

-The config file must have the suffix '.config' (i.e. cohortname.config) and one row per sample, matching the format SampleID\tLabSampleID\tSeqCentre\tLibrary(default=1) where:
+The config file must have the suffix '.config' (i.e. cohortname.config) and __one row per unique sample__, matching the format SampleID\tLabSampleID\tSeqCentre\tLibrary(default=1) where:

-   - SampleID is the unique identifier enabling one to recognise which FASTQs belong to the same sample (e.g., IDs provided by your sequencing company.
+   - SampleID is the unique identifier enabling one to recognise which FASTQs belong to the same sample, including samples which have been multiplexed (e.g., IDs provided by your sequencing company.
 This can often be the same as the LabSampleID)
    - LabSampleID is the desired name for the output files for that sample i.e. in-house ID
    - SeqCentre (where the samples were sequenced, this metadata will be stored in the final BAM files)
    - Library (default=1)